mvkitech/complete-nosql/readme.txt

 Deviations from course's original code:

+1) The "app.js" file contains the connection string (including the password) to the Cloud Database instance.
+Because of this, I reverted the connection string prior to checking the changes into the the default values the instructor Max uses. so you will need to alter the connection string to use your own local or cloud DB.

-1) A number of minor tweaks were made to the code such as re-ordering some of the functions in the Shop and Admin controllers, minor tweaks to some of the console log statements.
+2) A number of minor tweaks were made to the code such as re-ordering some of the functions in the Shop and Admin controllers, minor tweaks to some of the console log statements.